 1. Have you been fully assessed?

 A full assessment should take into account the history of your condition, your symptoms, factors which aggravate your symptoms, your current functional ability, sleep pattern, any medication and any other medical conditions.
-All of these factors can influence your treatment plan.
-If you and your therapist understand the factors which aggravate your symptoms, and your current activity level, you will be able to develop a more appropriate rehabilitation plan.
+All of these factors can influence your self-management plan.
+If you and your therapist understand the factors which aggravate your symptoms, and your current activity level, you will be able to develop a more appropriate self-management and rehabilitation plan.

 2. Do you have significant "ups and downs" in your symptoms and ability from day to day?